RWGPS TRAINING

 The location is the same as last year, 12837 Diagonal Road, LaGrange, OH, 44050, (across from Carlisle Visitor Center), hosted by Joe and Kathy Yourkiewicz.

 The club is providing food from Lorenzos.
 We will have pizza, lasagna, salad, and rolls.
 It is not necessary to bring food, but you may if you wish.
 Do bring your own beverages.
 We have some chairs but some people will need to bring some.
 Planning to eat at 2:00.
-We ask that you register, (by clicking the blue box to the left).
+We ask that you register, (by clicking the blue box to the left - registration opens August 16).
 It makes it so much easier for the planners to get an idea of how much food to order.

 New folks, come, socialize, hear the stories - some of them may be true - .and find out how much fun you missed this year.
 This event requires no riding, a helmet is not needed, and no miles are earned.